goschtl/zope/z3c.layer/trunk/src/z3c/layer/minimal/README.txt

 -------

-For testing the IMinimalBrowserLayer we use the testing skin defined in the ftests package which uses the IMinimalBrowserLayer as the only base layer.
+For testing the IMinimalBrowserLayer we use the testing skin defined in the tests package which uses the IMinimalBrowserLayer as the only base layer.
-This means, that our testing skin provides only the views defined in the minimal package and it's testing views defined in ftests.
+This means, that our testing skin provides only the views defined in the minimal package and it's testing views defined in tests.

 Login as manager first: